Hiding Vegetables In Your Child’s Food? Is It a Good Idea?

 The Missed Educational Moments

 Teaching kids to appreciate healthy foods is a goal we should all aim for.
 If we consistently camouflage veggies in their favorite dishes, we're missing a prime opportunity to educate children about nutritious choices.
 Sure, in the short term, we've solved the problem.
-But have we really taught them anything about making wholesome meal choices?
+But have we taught them anything about making wholesome meal choices?

 A Trust Tumble Waiting to Happen